comsa33/openforticlient-vpn/README.md

 * `OpenFortiVPN: Manage Profile Password` - Save or clear password for selected profile
 * `OpenFortiVPN: Show Connection Logs` - View detailed VPN connection logs (New in 1.1.4)
 * `OpenFortiVPN: Show Connection Metrics` - View VPN connection metrics and statistics (New in 1.1.4)
+* `OpenFortiVPN: Refresh Metrics` - Manually refresh metrics data display (New in 1.1.4)
 * `OpenFortiVPN: Clear Connection Metrics` - Clear stored VPN connection metrics (New in 1.1.4)
 * `OpenFortiVPN: Export Connection Metrics` - Export metrics data to JSON file (New in 1.1.4)